54 Columns: Background

-Sol LeWitt (Sept.
-9, 1928 – April 8, 2007) is regarded as a pioneer in the movements of both minimal art and conceptual art.
+Sol LeWitt is regarded as a pioneer in the movements of both minimal art and conceptual art.
 LeWitt often integrated art and architecture in his work.
 54 Columns is an example of this combination.
 The installation loosely mirrors the Atlanta skyline which is visible from the site.
 The use of concrete (an industrial material) by LeWitt is a recognition of and a reflection of the artwork's urban setting.
-Several private donors assisted by the High Museum of Art made this gift to the people of Fulton County possible.
-At the time of installation, Gregor Turk, Fulton County's public art coordinator called LeWitt's abstract representation “simultaneously lowbrow and highbrow.”
+The Mark and Judith Taylor Family and other private donors assisted by the High Museum of Art made this gift to the people of Fulton County possible.
+At the time of installation, Gregor Turk, Fulton County's public art coordinator called LeWitt's abstract representation "simultaneously lowbrow and highbrow."